Kathak

-Kathak is a performance art that has survived and thrived as an oral tradition, innovated and taught from one generation to another verbally and through practice.
+Kathak is a performative art form that has survived and thrived as an oral tradition, innovated and taught from one generation to another verbally and through practice.
 It transitioned, adapted, and integrated the tastes of the Mughal courts in the 16th and 17th centuries, particularly by Akbar, but stagnated and went into decline during the British colonial era, then was reborn as India gained independence and sought to rediscover its ancient roots and a sense of national identity through the arts.

 Etymology and nomenclature

 The term Kathak is rooted in the Vedic term Katha (कथा) which means "story, conversation, traditional tale".
-Kathak refers to one of the major classical dance forms primarily found in northern India, with a historical influence similar to Bharatanatyam in south India, Odissi in east India, and other major classical dances found in South Asia.
 It differs from the numerous folk dance forms found in the north and other parts of the Indian subcontinent.

 The Kathak dancers in ancient India were traveling bards and were known as Kathakas or Kathakar.

-Kathak has inspired simplified regional variants, such as the Bhavai – a form of rural theatre focusing on the tales of Hindu goddesses (Shakti) – and one which emerged in the medieval era, and is presently found in Gujarat, Rajasthan, and Madhya Pradesh.
+Kathak has inspired simplified regional variants, such as the Bhavai – a form of rural theatre focusing on the tales of Hindu people (Shakti) – and one which emerged in the medieval era, and is presently found in Gujarat, Rajasthan, and Madhya Pradesh.
 Another variant that emerged from ancient Kathak is Thumri.